oracle-samples/oaim-sandbox/docs/content/sandbox/_index.md

 ## AI Models

-The **Sandbox** provides the ability to connect to any language or embedding model to be used for completions and creating vectors.
+The {{ .Site.Params.ShortName | markdownify }} provides the ability to connect to any language or embedding model to be used for completions and creating vectors.
 Adding, Deleting, and Modifying access to AI Models is quick and easy.